acend/argocd-basics-training/content/en/docs/_index.md

 As the name suggests, Argo CD takes care of the continuous delivery aspect of CI/CD.
 Continuous integration is handled by a CI tool such as GitLab CI/CD, Jenkins, Tekton or GitHub Actions.
 The core of Argo CD consists of a Kubernetes controller, which continuously compares the live-state with the desired-state.
 The live-state is tapped from the Kubernetes API, and the desired-state is persisted in the form of manifests in YAML or JSON in a Git repository.
 Argo CD helps to point out deviations of the states, to display the deviations or to autonomously restore the desired state.

 Argo CD is deployed and operated on a Kubernetes-based container platform.
-It is possible to connect multiple Kubernetes and OpenShift clusters to one ArgoCD instance.
+It is possible to connect multiple Kubernetes and OpenShift clusters to one Argo CD instance.

 {{% alert  color="primary" %}}
 [Argo CD](https://argoproj.github.io/argo-cd/) is a declarative, GitOps continuous delivery tool for Kubernetes.